-We examine 14 tips you need to achieve a positive culture within teams and across your organization.
+We examine 14 tips you need for building a positive team culture, both within smaller teams and across your organization.

-Every individual’s definition of success is different.
-It’s important to discuss the term “success” and explore what it means to members on your team.
-Collaboratively define what metrics, outcomes, and actions will signal a win.
+Every agency owner's definition of success is different.
+It’s important to discuss the term “success” and explore what it means to members of your team.
+Collaboratively define what metrics, outcomes, and actions will signal an agency culture win.

-You should also ask how it might feel to reach this destination of success?
-Frequently discuss what success will look like, and examine what everyone will gain once goals are reached.
+You should also ask how it might feel to reach this destination of success.
+Frequently discuss what success will look like, and examine what everyone will gain once positive team work goals are reached.

-Amazingly only 7 percent of employees say they fully understand their company's business goals.
+Only 5.9% of companies communicate goals daily.
+It's no surprise that most employees don't fully understand their company's business goals, then.
 Try these steps for achieving goal-setting success:

 - Work to identify collective goals that the group wants to achieve